Primary tabs

 Research Interests:

+I specialize in American government and political philosophy.
 My main area of research is American political thought.
 I am particularly interested in the principles of the American founding and Progressive Era departures from those principles.
-I also conduct research in political philosophy.
+I have published "Richard T. Ely's Critique of Capitalism" in addition to a number of scholarly articles and book chapters.

 Personal Statement: